pablolich/plant_soil_feedback/research_log.md

 Stefano has proved an easier way to transform one game into another by assuming that one matrix (B) is diagonal.
 So I need to tell Zach.
 This is without loss of generality, because then I can always redefine soil and/or plants to be a composition of the different soils/ plants such that one of the matrix becomes symetric.

 Also, for detecting equilibria: I can integrate until I have 2 species, and then solve my system of equations to see if I am in the case of partnership or zero sum.
 If I am in zero sum, that is an equilibrium, and if I am in partnership, then I keep integrating to see that one species goes extinct.

+#### Oct 18,2021

+Draw parameters
+Integrate for n timesteps
+check number of species
+if more than 2, keep integrating if 2 or less, stop.
+Record number of cycles.
+If after n integration cycles there is no convergence, raise an error and save the parameters of the system (that is, matrix A and B)

+#### Oct 14,2021

+d